Families grow, so it's time to say goodbye to a friend we spent many adventures with.

 After many years of happy memories, it's time to say goodbye to 'Casper', our caravan.

-With its four children’s bunk beds, it was ideal for us when we bought it.
+It was ideal for us with its four children's bunk beds when we bought it.

 However, children grow up.
 Two of our children are now at university!

 Casper's layout no longer works for us.
 Plus, given all the other things going on over the last few years, we've been using it less and less.
 But of course, we still have to pay to insure, store, and service it.

 And so it's time to say goodbye and let him help another family enjoy their adventures.